 Early Childhood Special Education at the Rhode Island Department of Education

-Margaret C. Gillis, Ph.D., is an Early Childhood Researcher at SRI International and provides technical assistance for the Center for IDEA Early Childhood Data Systems (DaSy) and Early Childhood Technical Assistance Center (ECTA), working with states to increase their capacity to use data to answer key policy and programmatic questions.
-Previously, she was a professor of inclusive early childhood education.
-She has over 15 years of experience in inclusive early childhood, early intervention, and workforce development.
+Margaret C. Gillis, Ph.D., is a Senior Education Researcher at SRI International and provides technical assistance for the Center for IDEA Early Childhood Data Systems (DaSy) and the National Center for Systemic Improvement (NCSI), working with states to increase their capacity to collect and use data to answer key policy and programmatic questions.
+She has over 15 years of experience in inclusive early childhood education, early intervention, and workforce development.

 Paul V. Sherlock Center on Disabilities

-Amy Grattan has worked at the Sherlock Center on Disabilities at Rhode Island College for the last 10 years.
+Amy Grattan has worked at the Sherlock Center on Disabilities at Rhode Island College for the last 11 years.
 She has provided consultation to the RI State Department of Education in the development and implementation of state initiatives including the Itinerant Early Childhood Special Education service delivery model, RI Early Learning and Development Standards professional development and the Comprehensive Early Childhood Preschool Approval System.
 Amy teaches at Rhode Island College in the Special Education and Early Childhood departments.
+She has recently received her Doctorate in Education.

 Director of Services